St. George Park pond redevelopment

 The pond at St. George Park has been a cherished part of the area's landscape, but after a condition assessment last year, staff have determined that its retaining walls have reached the end of their service life.
-The City of Welland is committed to listening and we've heard your environmental concerns surrounding the removal of the pond.
+The City of Welland is committed to listening, and we've heard your environmental concerns surrounding the removal of the pond.

 The concept below was developed by the Niagara Peninsula Conservation Authority (NPCA) and City of Welland staff; it was recently presented to City Council for information on February 25, 2025.
 A link to a recording of the General Committee meeting can be found here including the presentation from the NPCA and the accompanying staff report.